-General - Fieldcount

-The number of fields per record.

-• Gereral - End at line end

-Indicates that the record data ends at the end of a line.

-General - Name in Header

-Indicates if the first record holds the fieldnames.

-• General - Skip empty lines

-When enabled, empty lines in the text file will be skipped.

-General - Quote Character

-Indicates the string delimiter, usually double or single quotes.

-General - Comment line

-Here you can select a character or the characters that indicate a comment line in the text file.

-General - Import lines

-The first and last lines in the text file that will be imported.
-If you leave this empty, the entire file will be imported.

-• Field Start - Relative Position

-The field starts at a relative position to the end of the previous field.
-0 indicates that the field starts where the previous field ended.

-• Field Start - Absolute Position

-This indicates that the field starts at a fixed position.

-• Field Start - Character

-This indicates that the field starts with a specific character.
-This is relative to the end of the previous field.

-• Field End - Length

-Indicates that the field has a fixed length.

-• Field End - Character
+- General Fieldcount The number of fields per record. - Gereral End at line end Indicates that the record data ends at the end of a line. - General Name in Header Indicates if the first record holds the fieldnames. - Indicates if the first record holds the fieldnam General Skip empty lines - When enabled, empty lines in the text file will be skipped. - General Quote Character Indicates the string delimiter, usually double or single quotes. - General Comment line - Here you can select a character or the characters that indicate a comment line in the text file. - General Import lines The first and last lines in the text file that will be imported.
+If you leave this empty, the entire file will be imported. - Field Start Relative Position The field starts at a relative position to the end of the previous field.
+0 indicates that the field starts where the previous field ended. - Field Start Absolute Position - This indicates that the field starts at a fixed position. - Field Start Character This indicates that the field starts with a specific character.
+This is relative to the end of the previous field. - Field End Length Indicates that the field has a fixed length. - Field End Character